Christopherfrommaine/STELa/README.md

+# NOTE
+Currently this language is **UNDER CONSTRUCTION** and being developed currently.
+It is not finished and cannot be used to run programs yet.

 # STELa
 STELa (*S*et *T*heory *E*so-*La*ng) is a mathematics-inspired programming language.
 It's based on the simple idea that everything (yes, **everything**) is a set: